Smores Ice Cream Cups have all the flavors of the traditional s’mores you love, but in a small cupcake-size frozen treat.

 This post is brought to you in partnership with REAL® Seal.
 All thoughts and opinions are my own.

-See, I had this idea to put my love of ice cream together with my love of marshmallows.
-My idea was to make what I”m sharing with you today: S’mores Ice Cream Cups.
+I had this idea to put my love of ice cream together with my love of marshmallows.
+My idea was to make what I”m sharing with you today: Smores Ice Cream Cups.
 All the flavors of s’mores in a small cupcake-size frozen treat.
 But, this meant that I needed a marshmallow ice cream.
-Not an ice cream with marshmallows, but rather a marshmallow ice cream without chocolate, without nuts…just plenty of marshmallow flavor.

-As I mentioned, you’ll need vanilla ice cream.
-There is lots of options out there, but make sure you buy ice cream with the red REAL® Seal, like the one in the middle of this image:
+There are a lot of vanilla ice cream options out there, but make sure you buy ice cream with the red REAL® Seal, like the one in the middle of this image:

 You’ve seen the REAL® Seal before, right?
 It’s on lots of dairy products from ice cream to cheese and more.
 When you see the REAL® Seal on a product, it’s a sign that the product you are buying is a genuine dairy product, made with milk from cows on U.S. dairy farms.
 Companies have to register and meet specific guidelines to be able to display REAL® Seal on their packaging.
 You can learn more on the REAL® Seal website.